 - Pneumonia

-Many users also suffer from hepatitis B and C and HIV as a result of their risky behavior while under the influence of the drug like sharing needles and engaging in unprotected sex, etc. (Center for Substance Abuse Research).
-And, of course, addiction is a very likely result of long-term heroin abuse.
+Many individuals who are addicted to heroin also suffer from Hepatitis B and C and HIV as a result of engaging in risky behavior while under the influence of the drug, such as sharing needles and engaging in unprotected sex.
+Long-term heroin use also places individuals at a higher risk of addiction.

 Most individuals who have been abusing heroin for a long period of time require treatment in a controlled environment that offers intensive medical help.
 Methadone centers are one of the most trusted facilities for this type of treatment.

-Patients receive methadone at doctor recommended dosages once a day at the facility and also have access to a number of other treatment options.
-The medication will minimize severe withdrawal symptoms and cravings, allowing the individual to focus more easily on their recovery.
+Clients receive methadone at doctor-recommended dosages once a day at the facility and also have access to several other treatment options.
+The medication is designed to minimize severe withdrawal symptoms and cravings, allowing the individual to focus more easily on their recovery.

 Do I Need Heroin Addiction Treatment?

-If you have been abusing heroin for more than a few weeks and are experiencing dependence, tolerance, and other issues, it is likely you are already addicted to the drug.
-It is important to seek treatment before your symptoms become worse, but it is never too late to find help for addiction.
+If you have been abusing heroin for more than a few weeks and are experiencing dependence, tolerance, and other issues, you are likely already addicted to the drug.
+It is important to seek treatment before your symptoms become worse, but it is never too late to find help.

-Call 800-934-1582(Who Answers?) now to find rehab centers that will cater to your needs and help you end your heroin abuse for good.
+Call 800-934-1582(Sponsored) now to find rehab centers that will cater to your needs and help you end your heroin abuse for good.

 the Take-Away